 Background.
-The New Mexico assessments include the evaluation of student progress in the following areas: reading K-2, English language arts 4-11; math 4-11 which includes Algebra I grade 9, Algebra II grade 10-11, geometry 10-11, science 7 and 10, Spanish reading, reading for students with disabilities, math for students with disabilities and science for students with disabilities.
+The New Mexico assessments include the evaluation of student progress in the following areas: reading K-2, English language arts 4-11; math 4-11 which includes Algebra I grade 9, Algebra II grade 10-11, geometry 10-11, science 7 and 10, Spanish reading, reading for students with disabilities, math for students with disabilities.